pierredavidbelanger/chatter-bot-api/README.md

 # Chatter Bot API

-A Mono/.NET, JAVA, Python and PHP chatter bot API that supports Cleverbot, JabberWacky and Pandorabots.
+A Mono/.NET, JAVA, Python and PHP chatter bot API that supports [Cleverbot](http://www.cleverbot.com/), [JabberWacky](http://jabberwacky.com/) and [Pandorabots](http://www.pandorabots.com/).

-For a Ruby version, have a look at Gabriele Cirulli cleverbot-api implementation.
+For a Ruby version, have a look at [Gabriele Cirulli cleverbot-api implementation](https://github.com/gabrielecirulli/cleverbot-api).

-If you are planing using the .NET version, maybe this fork by Schumix on GitHub is worth looking at.
+If you are planing using the .NET version, maybe [this fork by Schumix](https://github.com/Schumix/ChatterBotApi) is worth looking at.

 ## News

 **2014-10-11**: Moved to GitHub!

 **2014-08-04**: The Java version is now on The Maven Central Repository.
 This is a request I get from time to time.
 I was too lazy to do it until now.
 But this time a user was kind enough, so I kick myself and did it (thanks Hardik!).
-Just add this dependency to your pom file.
+[Just add this dependency to your pom file](#Maven).

 **2014-03-31**: Cleverbot seems to stops working from time to time.
 You should expect it to be really unstable until I find a fix.